Student-soumili/student-soumili/README.md

 Always learning new tools and approaches to make data and design more powerful, meaningful, and accessible.

 - 🔭 I’m currently working on this page.🎓 *B.Tech 2nd Year Student
-- 🌱 I’m currently learning 🌱 Passionate about *Coding,*Machine Learning,*web Development
+- 🌱 I’m currently learning 🌱 Passionate about *Coding,*web Development
 - 👯 I’m looking to collaborate on github

  🛠️ Skills